w3c/wot/workshop/ws2/demos-2019-Munich/README.md

-When a low oxygen condition is detected by the Oracle IoT-Cloud Service Asset Monitoring application, connected devices take the appropriate action to protect and alert citizens, such as draining a tank in the factory, turning off all air-conditioners, flash alert and warning lights, pubish alert messages and make voice announcements.
+When a low oxygen condition is detected by the Oracle IoT-Cloud Service Asset Monitoring application, connected devices take the appropriate action to protect and alert citizens, such as draining a tank in the factory, turning off all air-conditioners, flash alert and warning lights, publish alert messages and make voice announcements.

 ### Device interactions